odota/core/README.md

 * Install dependencies.
 If on Debian/Ubuntu: `sudo bash init.sh`  Otherwise, you're responsible for figuring out how to install dependencies yourself.
 * Create .env file with required config values in KEY=VALUE format (see config.js for a full listing of options) `cp .env_example .env`
 * Build `npm run build`
 * Run all services in dev mode (this will run under nodemon so file changes automatically restart the server): `npm run dev`.
-You can also start individual services.
+You can also start individual services: `npm run dev web,parser`

 Sample Data
 ----